How do I know I have a debt problem?

 You have skipped repayments

-If you have been unable to keep up with your repayments and have defaulted on a credit agreement, it is likely to be a sign you are in trouble.
+If you have been unable to keep up with your repayments and have defaulted on a credit agreement, it may be a sign you are in trouble.
 Perhaps a once-off event caused your financial problem and you can recover.
 However, if a financial problem caused you to skip a payment, you are probably living too close to the edge and should consider setting up an emergency fund.
-Read more: How do I set up an emergency fund?

-You avoid phone calls, mails or email, messages or the doorbell
+You avoid calls, mail, messages or a knock on the door

 You are borrowing to gamble or speculate